niko-roether/niji/guide/src/custom-modules/lua-api-reference.md

 The class `niji.Color` represents an RGBA color. it can be used to perform certain manipulations on colors.
 All color manipulations use the Oklab perceptual color space, so while some results may appear unexpected through an RGB lens, they should look good.

+All color fields in the `theme` parameter of the module application handler are also instances of `niji.Color`.

 All functions that accept colors also accept strings of the format `"#RRGGBB"` and `"#RRGGBBAA"`.